NACLab/ngc-learn/docs/museum/sindy.md

 1. Learn how to discover the differential equation of a dynamical system using SINDy algorithm only by the system's stapshots.
 2. Learn how to build polynomial libraries with arbitrary order out of the dataset.
-3. Learn how to solve the sparse regression problem in various ways given SINDy's components.
-  - Sequential Thresholding Least Square (STLSQ) -- least squares (LSQ) method followed by thresholding iteratively.
+3. Learn how to solve the sparse regression problem using the Sequential Thresholding Least Square (STLSQ) algorithm.
-  - Iterative lasso regression.